 "I love learning about movement in a more fundamental way; challenging my preconceptions about what dance and choreography is each session"

-The classes accommodate both beginner and intermediate levels, with exercises to support confident and articulate dancing.
-Each week begins with a warm-up to awaken the senses and tune awareness within the body and to the space, and then playfully you will explore material that builds to dynamic dance sequences.
+The class draws on principles of Release technique, emphasising flow, breath and connection with the floor.
+Each week begins with a warm-up to awaken the senses and tune awareness within the body and to the space, and then playfully you will explore dance material that builds to dynamic dance sequences.